-In the study, college students went through a “multifaceted intervention.”
-They stretched and meditated in the morning and learned gratitude practices and stress management in the afternoon, followed with pilates, yoga, and body-weight training.
-They limited alcohol, slept for 8-10 hours each night, ate whole foods and less carbohydrates, and kept a daily journal.
+In the study, college students adopted a “multifaceted intervention.”
+They learned meditation in the morning and stress management in the afternoon, along with pilates, yoga, and body-weight training.
+They also limited alcohol, slept for 8-10 hours each night, ate whole foods, and kept a daily journal.

 After six weeks, brain scans showed that the students had better focus, reading comprehension, memory, and they were happier and fitter.
-Compared with “narrowly-focused interventions” where subjects only adopted one new habit, benefits from the multifaceted approach were up to 2.5 times greater.
-The success comes from a domino-like effect; one habit change boosts the effects of another.
-Follow-up tests also showed that improvements had lasting effects, the students still scored high on mental and physical tests even though they weren’t training as much.
+In contrast, results from students who adopted “narrowly-focused interventions” (learning one new habit) were 2.5 times less.
+And follow-up tests showed that improvements had lasting effects; students still scored high on mental and physical tests even with less training.

-The research challenges our quick condemnation of multitasking and juggling multiple goals.
+The research challenges the quick condemnation of multitasking.
 A jack-of-all-trades doesn’t mean being a master of none.
-Starting multiple habits can generate momentum and increase your health benefits.

 Here are 7 key strategies for successful habit change: